Select Page

 • Employee benefits – many truck drivers receive employee benefits such as medical, vision, dental, and life insurance.

-• Career advancement – there are many different types of commercial vehicles in need of drivers, as well as routes.
-Getting started as a CDL driver opens the door for many other commercial driving opportunities as well as other positions within the transportation industry.
+• Career advancement – Many types of commercial vehicles need drivers and routes.
+Getting started as a CDL driver opens the door for many other commercial driving opportunities and positions within the transportation industry.

 How can I get started as a CDL driver?

-Getting started as a CDL truck driver is not as difficult as you might expect.
+Getting started as a CDL truck driver is not as difficult as expected.
 The first step is to have a valid driver’s license with a good driving record.
-While having traffic violations won’t automatically disqualify you from obtaining a CDL, they are important factors considered by CDL driving schools and carriers.
+While traffic violations won’t automatically disqualify you from obtaining a CDL, they are essential factors CDL driving schools and carriers consider.

-You will also need to have a physical exam completed that states you are healthy enough to safely operate as a CDL driver.
+You must also complete a physical exam that states you are healthy enough to operate as a CDL driver safely.
 Some medical conditions may prevent you from becoming a truck driver due to various federal and state regulations relative to safety.
 These conditions are mandated by the federal government and are checked for at the required Department of Transportation (DOT) physical.
-A DOT physical examination must be conducted by an approved medical examiner listed on the Federal Motor Carrier Safety Administration (FMCSA) National Registry.
+An approved medical examiner on the Federal Motor Carrier Safety Administration (FMCSA) National Registry must conduct a DOT physical examination.

 You have to train to be a truck driver.
-To get a Class A CDL license, you are required to receive both theory and practical training operating a commercial motor vehicle.
+To get a Class A CDL license, you must receive theory and practical training operating a commercial motor vehicle.
 Truck driving schools, like Roadmaster, allow you to enjoy hands-on training to jumpstart training for your career as a truck driver.
-At Roadmaster, you can receive your training and receive your Class A CDL in about a month.
+At Roadmaster, you can receive your training and Class A CDL in about a month.

-If you are ready to get your career started as a professional truck driver, contact Roadmaster by filling out the application form or giving us a call at 1-800-831-1300.
+If you are ready to start your career as a professional truck driver, contact Roadmaster by filling out the application form or calling 1-800-831-1300.